ThuleanWizard/DilutedMutagens/README.md

 Tweaked to play well with Cataclysm: Bright Nights Ahead.
-Below is a copy of the original readme by the original author.
+Below is a copy of the original readme by the original author, Olaroll.